samirbhattarai135/Home_Automaiton_SCADA/README.md

 - **`/views/templates/RoomCard`**: A reusable template for displaying room-specific information.
 - **`/tags/`**: User-Defined Types (UDTs) are used to structure tags for each room (e.g., `RoomUDT` containing Temperature, Humidity, and device tags).
 - **`/named-queries/`**: Contains the SQL queries used to aggregate data for the Energy Management bar chart.
 ---

-## 🔮 Future Improvements

-- **Mobile Responsiveness:** Implement a Breakpoint Container to create a tailored layout for mobile devices.
-- **User Authentication:** Add a login screen and restrict controls to authorized users.
-- **Push Notifications:** Integrate with the Ignition Alarm Notification module to send email or SMS alerts for critical alarms.
-- **Deeper Device Integration:** Connect to more smart home APIs (e.g., Philips Hue, Nest) for expanded control.

----

 ## 🤝 Contributing